| |

 Born Dry Drayton 1891.
 At the age of 19,

-Pelsall in Staffordshire.
-Pelsall is today within
+Staffordshire.
+Pelsall is today within the

-the Borough of Walsall; interestingly, it is
+Borough of Walsall; interestingly, it is barely

-barely six miles from Rugeley, where my
+six miles from Rugeley, where my grandmother

-grandmother Winifred, Susan's niece, would be
+Winifred, Susan's niece, would be married some

-married just twelve years later.
-Their first
+thirty years later.
+Their first child Thomas was

-1967 when she was 78 years old.
+was 78 years old.

 Harry